Matterwaves, Matterons, and the Atomtronic Transistor Oscillator: Conclusions

-Our analysis of the transistor oscillator began with the ansatz that the gate many-body wavefunction is a displaced ground state, which we have referred to as a ``massive coherent state".
-The idea is to justify the ansatz based on self-consistency of the steady-state solution.
-The interesting circuit dynamics is largely governed by the interaction energy, Eq. (\ref{Eq:GateInteraction}), between the gate and the transistor modes.
-Recognizing that the gate well has a finite number of energy levels, we find that the oscillation amplitude of the gate condensate must saturate, i.e., the gate many-body wavefunction is not a perfect displaced ground state, but nevertheless it is a condensed state and furthermore there is a maximum oscillation amplitude that corresponds to a maximum interaction energy.
-The maximum interaction energy, in turn, leads to a drain current that is substantially larger than it would be in absence of the gate coupling.
-The drain current induces cooling of the gate particles.
-That cooling, we argue, maintains the gate particles in their condensed state, at least if the anharmonicity of the gate well is not overly large.
-The final link in self-consistency is apparent in the interaction energy, whose average value is driven to zero only as the average relative phase between the oscillating condensate and the (single) normal mode reaches $\pi/2$.
-This occurs at a maximum of the oscillation amplitude, and is also characteristic of any forced simple oscillator.
 We transition from a microscopic quantum picture to a classical one utilizing an equivalent circuit that is similar to that which would be used to analyze a transistor oscillator circuit such as the Colpitts oscillator of Fig. \ref{fig:ColpittsFET}.
 The steady-state circuit dynamics is fully characterized in terms of the circuit design parameters in conjunction with the battery potential and temperature.
 Of particular note is the determination of the atomtronic analogs to the electronic transistor transconductance and current gain.
 It is fair to suppose, however, that the predictions of the key parameters are valid provided the battery chemical potential is not too large compared with $\hbar \omega_0$.
 Our treatment of the oscillator in terms of an equivalent circuit led us to contemplate classical coherent matterwaves as analogs of electromagnetic waves.
 The coherence of the matterwaves is a consequence of the phase-dependent potential arising from the transistor-gate interaction energy.
 The phase dependence translates to a flow of particles whose kinetic and potential energies oscillate in time in such a way that their total energy remains fixed.
 Perhaps counter-intuitively, the particle flux does not oscillate in time, yet this is simply the same as the photon flux associated with a coherent electromagnetic wave.
-We have seen that the classical matterwave is quite distinct from the elemental deBroglie matterwaves associated with massive particles.
+We have seen that the classically coherent matterwave is quite distinct from the elemental deBroglie matterwaves associated with massive particles.
 As one moves from a region of high atomic potential energy to a region of low potential for example, the deBroglie wavelength becomes shorter, whereas the classical matterwave wavelength becomes longer.
 In the circuit context, classical matterwaves can be treated much like the electromagnetic waves of microwave circuitry.
 That is, their behavior is determined by their frequency and the impedance properties of the circuitry.
-In microwave electronic circuitry, for which the wavelengths are small compared with the size of the circuit elements, properties are described in terms of voltage and current wave fields along with their associated circuit impedances.
-We have likewise articulated atomtronic circuit properties in terms of a pair of waves, one voltage-like and one current-like along with their associated circuit impedances.
-In the atomtronic dual of electronic circuitry, mass replaces the role of electric charge.
-In electronic systems, descriptions in terms of voltage and current give way to descriptions in terms of electric and magnetic fields, particularly in charge-free regions such as the vacuum.
-A corresponding mass-free scenario for atomtronic systems does not seem to be useful to consider in our context.
-On the other hand, it does seem to be useful to consider the quantization of the classical matterwaves, where we have found that the dual of the photon is a matteron, as we have called it, rather than an atom.
-Whereas the photon has neither electric charge nor mass, the matteron of course has the mass ''charge" of the underlying atoms.
-This work has emphasized the analogs and duals between atomtronics and electronics in an attempt to move atomtronics to a similar footing as electronics.
-The field of electronics has managed to codify incredibly complicated non-thermal equilibrium dynamical systems through a relatively small set of principles, rules, and heuristics.
-In this way we hope to leverage the vast knowledge within electronics to bring useful quantum advantage to a technologically relevant foreground.